How common is low testosterone in men?

 - Memory and mood changes – testosterone helps your mental agility and skills like concentration, memory and speed of thinking.
 You might be finding it harder to focus and remember things.
 You may also notice mood swings, find it harder to regular your emotions, feel irritable or low and depressed.

-- Hair loss – balding is a natural part of aging for most men and it’s often hereditary but with low testosterone, there can be additional hair loss including loss of hair on the face and body.
+- Hair loss – balding is a natural part of ageing for most men and it’s often hereditary but with low testosterone, there can be additional hair loss including loss of hair on the face and body.

 - Hot flushes – you may feel sudden sensations of warmth spread over your body and perhaps sweating or reddening of the skin.
 You might get night sweats where the sweating is more pronounced, and you may feel cold rather than hot at these times.